World News Now: Scheduling

 The show is produced and airs in two half-hour segments from 2:00 to 3:00 a.m.
 Eastern Time each Monday through Friday morning, and is transmitted in a continuous 60-minute tape delayed loop until 8:00 a.m.
-Eastern, when America This Morning begins in certain areas of the Pacific Time Zone.
-America This Morning – which uses the same production and anchor staff as World News Now, although the program is branded as a tie-in to Good Morning America – airs live to the network at 3:30 a.m.
+Eastern, when Good Morning America First Look begins in certain areas of the Pacific Time Zone.
+Good morning America First look– which uses the same production and anchor staff as World News Now, although the program is branded as a tie-in to Good Morning America – airs live to the network at 3:30 a.m.
 Eastern Time and is also tape delayed for many ABC stations.
-Most ABC stations do not air the entire program loop of WNN and preempt portions of the program in favor of airing locally slotted programming (usually infomercials or syndicated programs) – joining the program in progress anywhere from five minutes to as much as two hours after the start of the newscast – with affiliates looping the show until America This Morning airs.
+Most ABC stations do not air the entire program loop of WNN and preempt portions of the program in favor of airing locally slotted programming (usually infomercials or syndicated programs) – joining the program in progress anywhere from five minutes to as much as two hours after the start of the newscast – with affiliates looping the show until Good Morning America First Look airs.

 Although most ABC stations clear World News Now, a small number of affiliates do not air the program: